Meigyoku-Thmn/Ever17-NodeJS-Converter/documentation/SC3.md

 Pretty much a kind of [coroutine](https://en.wikipedia.org/wiki/Coroutine).

-There are 2 sets of opcodes: the main opcodes, and the textual opcodes.
+There are 4 sets of opcodes: the meta opcodes, the flow opcodes, the command opcodes, and the textual opcodes.

-The textual opcodes together make subroutines that the main opcodes can call into.
+The textual opcodes together make subroutines that the meta opcodes can call into.

 This page will document about how opcodes/instructions are stored in this file format, and how this file format is supposed to be read.

-Main opcodes and textual opcodes and how they works are documented separately in [SC3.Opcode.md](./SC3.Opcode.md) and [SC3.TextualOpcode.md](./SC3.TextualOpcode.md).
+Opcodes and how they works are documented separately in [SC3.Opcode.md](./SC3.Opcode.md) and [SC3.TextualOpcode.md](./SC3.TextualOpcode.md).

+In this file, if I mention "main opcodes", I means the meta opcodes, the flow opcodes and the command opcodes together.

 # Sequential Layout
 | No. | Name of segment            | Note |